apache-spark-on-k8s/userdocs/src/jekyll/zeppelin.md

 + `spark.submit.deployMode`: cluster
 + `spark.kubernetes.driver.pod.name`: Do not set this property.
 + Other spark.k8s properties you need to make your spark working (see [Running Spark on Kubernetes](./running-on-kubernetes.html)) such as `spark.kubernetes.initcontainer.docker.image`, `spark.kubernetes.driver.docker.image`, `spark.kubernetes.executor.docker.image`...

+## How to test

+For now, you will have to build custom Spark or Zeppelin Docker images to suit your needs.

+[Helm Charts for Zeppelin](https://github.com/kubernetes/charts/blob/master/stable/spark/templates/spark-zeppelin-deployment.yaml) are available to deploy on your Kubernetes cluster.